 - Anxiety or panic attacks, especially in adults

-- Overeating or eating right before going to bed
+- Overeating, eating right before going to bed or fasting

 - Hot weather

 - Motion sickness

 Identifying the triggers for vomiting episodes may help with managing cyclic vomiting syndrome.

 The relationship between migraines and cyclic vomiting syndrome isn't clear.
 But many children with cyclic vomiting syndrome have a family history of migraines or have migraines themselves when they get older.
 In adults, the association between cyclic vomiting syndrome and migraine may be lower.

 Chronic use of marijuana (Cannabis sativa) also has been associated with cyclic vomiting syndrome because some people use marijuana to treat their symptoms.

 However, cannabis can lead to a condition called cannabis hyperemesis syndrome, which typically leads to persistent vomiting without normal intervening periods.
 People with this syndrome often demonstrate frequent showering or bathing behavior.